This post may contain affiliate links. Read the full disclosure here.

 Walking also really helps keep you in shape for labor!
 If you need help deciding on whether to go natural, take a look at this.
 I didn’t go natural on purpose, but for my last two deliveries, the epidural didn’t work in time.
 I wish I would’ve taken this course!

 Do Strength Work 3 Times A Week:

-If you maintain a healthy diet, conquer cravings, stick with cardio and maintain your muscle mass, you are on a great track to gain the right amount of weight during pregnancy.
-Of course the concept is easiest said than done.
+If you maintain a healthy diet, conquer cravings, stick with cardio and maintain your muscle mass, you are on a great track to gaining the right amount of weight during pregnancy.
+Of course, the concept is easiest said than done.
 But, if you focus on it and enjoy being healthy, before you know it, eating healthy during pregnancy and staying active becomes a way of life.
 It is great to start this on your first pregnancy, so you build these habits for additional pregnancies.
 I know it isn’t easy, but it slowly gets easier.
-The third trimester was always the easiest for me because I finally didn’t struggle with nausea anymore, regained energy, and new I was in the final stretch.
+The third trimester was always the easiest for me because I finally didn’t struggle with nausea anymore, regained energy, and knew I was in the final stretch.
 Have patience and enjoy healthy food.
 It will pay off!

 If you haven’t yet, check out all our courses, programs, challenges, & recipe book!